6 traits every professional senior caregiver should have

-Debby Bitticks' father-in-law was in a bad caregiver situation until she and her husband rescued him and brought him home.
+Debby Bitticks' father-in-law was in a bad caregiver situation until she and her husband brought him home.
 Now Bitticks, producer of the documentary Saving Our Parents, is sharing her knowledge with the world.
 Her two favorite traits: kindness and compassion.

 "This lets the person feel safe and understood by the caregiver," Bitticks says.
 "It protects a person's dignity."

-Here are six other characteristics to look for:
+Here are six other characteristics to look for in a top caregiver:

 1. Willing to sit still

 "A caregiver has to just 'be' sometimes, just sit and touch the older person's hand," says Kari Berit, author of The Unexpected Caregiver: How Boomers Can Keep Mom & Dad Active, Safe and Independent.
 "They shouldn't feel like they have to fix something all the time.
 Sometimes, they just get to know the older person's history."

 "If you or the next shift is running behind, would that be a problem for them?" says registered nurse Diane Carbo, founder of aginghomehealthcare.com.
 "There are many elderly who are confused and cannot be left alone for even a few minutes.
 A gap in the schedule could mean someone with dementia leaving the stove on or a diabetic eating the wrong type of food.
 There are many more stories of individuals calling 9-1-1 for help because they were left alone, then knocking on neighbors' doors, frightened and lost."